golang

 Can I use httpcloak with existing Go HTTP middleware?

-httpcloak provides its own client interface rather than wrapping net/http.
+httpcloak has its own client interface rather than wrapping net/http.
 If you need standard library compatibility, you'll need to adapt your middleware to httpcloak's request/response types.

 Why does HTTP/3 matter for fingerprinting?

 HTTP/3 uses QUIC, which has its own fingerprint based on transport parameters.
-Sites that support HTTP/3 can fingerprint QUIC connections separately from TLS. httpcloak matches Chrome's QUIC fingerprint when HTTP/3 is used.
+Sites supporting HTTP/3 can fingerprint QUIC connections separately from TLS. httpcloak matches Chrome's QUIC fingerprint when HTTP/3 is used.

 How often are browser presets updated?